 You may search a pocket, handbag, purse, pull out some notes and say “This is money”.

-You may wave a cheque book or a credit card.
-Either may be ‘money’
+You may wave a cheque book, a credit card, a smartphone.

-But what is behind the smoke and the mirrors?
+But what is behind the dinner and the smoke and the mirrors?

-If any one feature goes missing, or weak, ‘money’ can become worthless awfully fast.
+If any one feature goes missing, or weak, ‘money’ can become worthless very quickly.

 Historically, gold (and silver) have met the three basic requirements to be ‘money’.

 But, any barterable item will do.

 Spices have served the purpose and conch shells.

 So long as the commodity buys food and the fuel to cook it over, it is ‘money’.